College Football Odds At NJ Sportsbooks

 The minimum wager is $2.

-The Book at Harrah’s Resort in Atlantic City opened Aug.
+The Caesars Sportsbook at Harrah’s Resort in Atlantic City opened Aug.
 1, 2018.
 The 3,800-square-foot sportsbook features stadium seating and access to live betting windows and self-serve betting kiosks.

 The minimum wager is $2.

-The Book at Bally’s in Atlantic City opened in 2018 as a temp sportsbook.
+The Caesars Sportsbook at the Wild Wild West in Atlantic City opened in 2018 as a temp sportsbook.
 But in summer 2019, the more than 15,000-square-foot sportsbook opened.
 It features private fan caves and more than 150 seats in the main area.

 There are 10 live betting windows and self-serve betting kiosks.